October Health – 2026 Report

 -

-Coping Mechanisms: People may resort to unhealthy coping strategies, such as substance abuse, which can exacerbate both health and personal life challenges.
+Coping Mechanisms: Individuals may resort to unhealthy coping strategies, such as substance abuse or avoidance behaviors.

 Impact on the Botswana Economy